oracle/python-cx_Oracle/doc/src/cursor.rst

-        If you intend to call :meth:`Cursor.setinputsizes()` on the cursor prior to making this call, then note that the first item in the argument list refers to the return value of the function.
+        If you intend to call :meth:`Cursor.setinputsizes()` on the cursor prior to making this call, then note that the first item in the parameter list refers to the return value of the function.

 .. method:: Cursor.callproc(name, parameters=[], keywordParameters={})

     Call a procedure with the given name.
-The sequence of parameters must contain one entry for each argument that the procedure expects.
+The sequence of parameters must contain one entry for each parameter that the procedure expects.
 The result of the call is a modified copy of the input sequence.
 Input parameters are left untouched; output and input/output parameters are replaced with possibly new values.
 Keyword parameters will be included after the